exercism/snippet-extractor/README.md

 When adding or making changes to a language file, please add or update the corresponding language file, copying `ruby_test.rb` as your basis.
 At a minimum all references to "ruby" (case insensitive) should be changed to the slug of your language - searching for these is a good way to start.

+Ruby, PHP and C# all contain good examples of different of different things that could be skipped and are good files to look at.

 ## Running the tests

 You can run the tests locally or rely on the CI to test things for you (it's fast).